SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 1. In the *On click* events add the following actions
    1. Execute component action / I want to 'Form, Save current Changes' / Which form: 'Form 1'
-   1. Click the Upon completion button and add the following action: Close a panel / Panel : This panel(Contact Form)
+   1. Click the *Upon completion* button and add the following action: Close a panel / Panel : This panel(Contact Form)
-   1. Click the Upcon completion button and add the following action: Execute component action / I want to 'Table, Fetch the data' / Which table?: 'Table 6'
+   1. Click the *Upon completion* button and add the following action: Execute component action / I want to 'Table, Fetch the data' / Which table?: 'Table 6'

 1. On the top right of the panel, rename the '+Add' action 'Close', choose an X icon and as action add "Close a panel" / this panel

-1. The result for the panel in edit mode should look something like this:
+1. The result for the panel (in edit mode) should look something like this:

     ![Panel edit mode](~/user-guide/images/tutorial_app_design_panel_edit.png)